-If an underground mine operator locates a well on the surface, the likelihood unintentionally intersecting it depends on the cumulative result of three kinds of errors: (1) well deviation, (2) surveying errors, and (3) mining errors.
+If the mine operator knows a well's surface location, the likelihood of an underground mine unintentionally intersecting it depends on the cumulative result of three kinds of errors: (1) well deviation, (2) surveying errors, and (3) mining errors.

-Well deviation is the horizontal distance between the surface location of the well and where it penetrates the coal seam.

-- Technical Support collected data from nearly 250 downhole well deviation surveys where the wells penetrated the coal seam at depths ranging from 427 to 1,280 feet. - The data shows that as wells penetrate deeper, their deviation potential increases. - When H< 1,000 feet, no wells had deviations greater than H times the tangent of $2^{\circ}$ . - When H>1,000 feet, the maximum deviation was less than H times the tangent of 2.5°. - The well deviation is collected from downhole gyro instruments.
-The instruments can also have errors that can affect the accuracy of the survey.
-The errors can be about H times the tangent of $0.2^{\circ}$ .
+- Well deviation is the horizontal distance between the surface location of the well and where it penetrates the coal seam. - Technical Support collected data from nearly 250 downhole well deviation surveys. - The data shows that as wells penetrate deeper, their deviation potential increases. - When H < 1,000 feet, no wells had deviations greater than H times the tangent of 2°. - When H>1,000 feet, the maximum deviation was less than H times the tangent of 2.5°. - Downhole gyro tool errors can affect the accuracy of the survey.
+They can be about H times the tangent of 0.2°.

-Surveying error: The mine surveyor can calculate the potential location error on the mine map from the closure ratio.
+Surveying error: The surveyor can calculate the potential location error from the closure ratio.

-- For example, if the allowable closure ratio is 1:10,000, and the nearest known survey point (for example, a shaft bottom) is 22,000 feet away, the maximum potential surveying error is ((1/10,000)\(2)\(10,000+12,000)), or 4.4 feet. - The survey error is independent of the depth of cover.
+- For example, if the allowable closure ratio is 1:10,000, and the nearest known survey point (for example, a shaft bottom) is 22,000 feet away, the maximum potential surveying error is ((1/10,000)(2)(10,000+12,000)), or 4.4 feet. - The survey error is independent of the depth of cover.